Left Behind: Film adaptations

 The film series have been criticized for, among other things, low production values.
 A Slate reviewer commented that in 2004, Cloud Ten Pictures made a deal with Sony Pictures Entertainment to release all of its pictures under their banner and has been doing so ever since.

 In 2010, Cloud Ten announced that a remake of the Left Behind series was in development, with production set to begin in late 2012 for an October 2014 release date.
 The reboot, starring Nicolas Cage as Steele and Chad Michael Murray as Buck Williams, was released to theaters October 3, 2014.
 It focused mainly on the very beginnings of the first book and added much to the plot.
 The remake focuses on the experiences of the passengers on the plane and partially on Chloe Steele as she comes to terms with her missing family.
 It earned overwhelmingly negative reviews and flopped at the box office.

 Vanished – Left Behind: Next Generation, a spin-off film based on the spin-off series Left Behind: The Kids released on September 28, 2016.
 The film was developed by Tim LaHaye's grandson, Randy LaHaye and was well received by the book author.

-In November 2021, LaLonde announced the beginning of production on Left Behind: Rise of the Antichrist, with Kevin Sorbo directing and replacing Nicolas Cage as Rayford Steele.
+In November 2021, LaLonde announced the beginning of production on Left Behind: Rise of the Antichrist, acting as a direct sequel to the 2014 film, with Kevin Sorbo directing and replacing Nicolas Cage as Rayford Steele.
 The film is set six months after the events of the 2014 film and is an adaptation of the rest of book one in the series.
 The film makes a few small changes to be more relevant for modern times.